 Each agency should perform a risk assessment (both financial and operational) on the agency's assets to identify those assets that are particularly at risk or vulnerable to loss.
+Operational risks include risks associated with data security on mobile or portable computing devices that store or have access to state data.
 Assets so identified that fall below the state's capitalization policy are considered small and attractive assets.
 Each agency should develop written internal policies for managing small and attractive assets.
+Internal policies should take into consideration the Office of the Chief Information Officer (OCIO) IT Security Standard 141 Section 5.8 Mobile Computing and Section 8.3 Media Handling and Disposal.